The pedestrian bridge spanning the Hudson-Bergen Light Rail at East 25th Street is finally getting a facelift.

 The rest of the cost will be funded by a capital bond ordinance, passed by the city council in March to fund the replacement and construction of pedestrian bridges.

 According to Third Ward Councilman Gary La Pelusa, the bridge has been crumbling for a long time.
 In the past, the city council has tried to get funding, but other issues took priority, he said.

 “This is a real neighborhood bridge because the people who live in those areas rely on it so they don’t have to go several blocks left or right to gain access,” La Pelusa said.
 There is a vehicular bridge with a sidewalk crossing the Light Rail at East 30th Street, and an underpass with a sidewalk beneath the tracks at East 22nd Street.

 The East 25th Street pedestrian bridge is one of three that the city council will address, Ashe-Nadrowski said.

 The city is constructing two new pedestrian bridges to allow residents to cross major thoroughfares more safely.
 The city engineer has been authorized to begin taking bids for contracts.

 The two new bridges will cross Route 440 at 34th Street and 22nd Street, corresponding to the Hudson-Bergen Light Rail stations on both streets.
-These are not to be confused with the aforementioned pedestrian bridges, which cross only the light rail.
+These are not to be confused with the aforementioned pedestrian crossings, which go over the light rail.

 Funding for those bridges will come from private developers, state grants, and from the city’s bonds.